jfdelarosa/VanillaJS-components/README.md

 > Parameters containing hyphens are converted to camel case.

+> You can use the `<slot>` tag to use the text inside the component tags in the template, as seen on the example above.

 **stylesheet** (optional)

 > A **string** containing the path to the component stylesheet.